-Following the 1933 Long Beach Earthquake, early CWA efforts under the New Deal included clearing damage from the earthquake, specifically at school sites.
-The CWA cleaned earthquake debris at Clearwater Junior High School before beginning improvement projects at the site, which included laying modern athletic fields,327 The administration building at Clearwater Junior High School was also redesigned, repaired, and partially reconstructed by the architectural firm of Marsh, Smith & Powell following the earthquake.
-328 To celebrate the school's reopening in January 1934, students performed in a pageant "The Miracle of the Phoenix."
-The Phoenix, an Egyptian mythical bird, was "symbolic of the rising of the new school building from the ruins of the old...The scene is laid on the Clearwater campus following the catastrophe of March 10."329 Classrooms and an auditorium at Clearwater Junior High School were also completed under the auspices of the WPA from 1940 to 1941.
-The Whittier News reported that the project cost \$145,411 and employed 75 men for eight months.330
+included laying modern athletic fields, 332 The administration building at Clearwater Junior High School was also redesigned, repaired, and partially reconstructed by the architectural firm of Marsh, Smith & Powell following the earthquake.
+333 To celebrate the school's reopening in January 1934, students performed in a pageant "The Miracle of the Phoenix."
+The Phoenix, an Egyptian mythical bird, was "symbolic of the rising of the new school building from the ruins of the old...The scene is laid on the Clearwater campus following the catastrophe of March 10."334 Classrooms and an auditorium at Clearwater Junior High School were also completed under the auspices of the WPA from 1940 to 1941.
+The Whittier News reported that the project cost \$145,411 and employed 75 men for eight months.335

-As a result of the earthquake, the Roosevelt Elementary School and Lincoln Elementary School campuses were reportedly severely damaged and were rebuilt later that year.331 Los Cerritos was expanded under the auspices of the WPA with two new classrooms (not extant),332 In 1940, \$60,000 in WPA funding was provided to construct an auditorium and classroom at the new Roosevelt Elementary School campus.
-Clifford K. Denman served as the architect for the project, which was dedicated in December of 1940.333 At Lincoln Elementary School, 11 WPA workers were employed for 30 days improving the school grounds with fencing, landscaping and grading.334
+As a result of the earthquake, the Roosevelt Elementary School and Lincoln Elementary School campuses were reportedly severely damaged and were rebuilt later that year,336 Los Cerritos was expanded under the auspices of the WPA with two new classrooms (not extant).337 In 1940, \$60,000 in WPA funding was provided to construct an auditorium and classroom at the new Roosevelt Elementary School campus.
+Clifford K. Denman served as the architect for the project, which was dedicated in December of 1940.338 At Lincoln Elementary School, 11 WPA workers were employed for 30 days improving the school grounds with fencing, landscaping and grading.339